willidaniel91/salsolutions/SOP/Communication_With_Slack072017.md

 * please include as much detail as possible and do not worry about any mistakes in grammar or spelling.

-* __DO NOT POST DIRECTLY TO THE STANDUP CHANNEL__: limibot will ask you the questions and automatically populate #standup
+* DO NOT POST DIRECTLY TO THE STANDUP CHANNEL; limibot will ask you the questions and automatically populate #standup
 ---
 #### Acknowledgement procedure